-About-France.com Studying in France
+Studying in France

-Going to University in France...
+Going to university in France

+Add to this subsidised student restaurants, cheap public transport, subsidised halls of residence, and what are you waiting for ?
+If you can get by reasonably well in French, there's a whole alternative university system waiting for you !
+And in French universities there are no caps on student numbers, except in certain courses such as Medicine.
 If you can't get by reasonably well in French, there are even some Masters taught largely in English (though fees may be a bit higher on these).
 Or else get learning French fast!!

 Language schools: There are hundreds of language schools offering French for foreigners.
 Full details are given below.

-Full time studies: Enrolling in a French University
+► Full time studies - enrolling in a French university

 The preliminaries - Choosing a course - Choosing a university

-Who can enrol, and how?
+Who can apply, and how?

-To enrol directly in the third or higher levels of university, apply directly to the university.
+• For prospective students from non-European Union countries, For enrolment as a first-year undergraduate, you must apply through the French Embassy in your country or through the French universities international admissions website CampusFrance. .To enrol directly in the third or higher levels of university, apply directly to the university.
 In all cases, visa requirements may apply.

-For school-leavers with British (or other E.U.) nationality , enrolling in a French university is usually quite simple – just as long as you have a reasonable command of French.
-Once A level (or other high school graduation) results have been obtained (for A levels, you should probably have to have passes in at least three subjects), you then have to write to, or go to, the university and UFR (faculty) in which you wish to enrol, and request a "dossier d'inscription" (enrolment forms) and a "demande de validation des acquis" (to obtain French validation of your UK diplomas).
+• Once A level (or other high school graduation) results have been obtained (for A levels, you should probably have to have passes in at least three subjects), you then have to follow up your online application, or preferably write to, or go to, the university and UFR (faculty) in which you wish to enrol, and request a "dossier d'inscription" (enrolment forms) and a "demande de validation des acquis" (to obtain official French validation of your UK diplomas), or fill in the documents online.
 While your application is being processed, contact the university's International office for information about accommodation, etc, and then come along at the start of term.
-Since, with a few exceptions (check them out!), there is no restriction on the number of students enrolling in first year at university, your application should automatically be accepted.
-(EU rules demand equal treatment for all EU nationals).

 But befrore you bin that UCAS form, weigh up the pros and the cons of packing up your bags and heading across the Channel for three years or more on the other side.

-The Pros and the Cons
+The Pros and the Cons of studying in France

 The Cons:

-You've got to be fairly competent in French before you start; so unless you already are, you'll probably need to spend a gap year in France, getting competent in the language.
+• You've got to be fairly competent in French before you start; so unless you already are, you'll probably need to spend a gap year in France, getting competent in the French language.
 That, however, will give you a chance to get the know the country first, and decide if you really are ready for the big plunge.
 It will also give you the chance to check out on a few universities.

-Less social life on campus.
+• Less social life on campus.
 French universities are really mostly about studying, and far less about campus life than UK universities.
 There are lots of hours of classes each week, and the going can be tough.
 There is a high dropout (or chuckout) rate – though generally speaking if you are ready to work hard and put in the hours, or you're brilliant, you'll sail through.

-The administrative hassle; in any country, administrative hassle is greater for foreigners than for locals, and France is no exception.
+• The administrative hassle; in any country, administrative hassle is greater for foreigners than for locals, and France is no exception.

 The Pros.